RoubenRehman/HandWrittenDigitsNeuralNet/README.md

-RESOURCES
+# RESOURCES
 The MNIS dataset used in this small project consists of 60,000 training images with labels and 10,000 examples with labels.
 It was created by

-Yann LeCun, Courant Institue, NYU
+- Yann LeCun, Courant Institue, NYU<br>
-Corinna Cortes, Google Labs, New York
+- Corinna Cortes, Google Labs, New York<br>
-Christopher J.C.
-Burges, Microsoft Research, Redmond
+- Christopher J.C.
+Burges, Microsoft Research, Redmond<br>

 Yann LeCun's version of the dataset, the one used in this project, can be found here: